silentarrowz/multi-tenant-store/README.md

 A better way would have been to use react-stripe components with this and to have the csv and the expiry date of the card but since the checkout form was supposed to be very basic, I didnt want to complicate it and I would have to spend more time too on using the react stripe elements and setting up things for it.

 Actually, I had started off with using context api but it was becoming too cumbersome and the data also wasn't persisting.
-Then I decided to use Zustand as it allows persisting data and is a lot like redux which made it easy to use too.
+Then I decided to use Zustand as it allows persisting data and is a lot like redux which made it easy to use too and actually I also wanted an opportunity to use zustand.